roy845/FactoryManagement/client/README.md

 ## Navigation

-To navigate between the pages of the app/site use the navigation drawer located at the left side
+To navigate between the pages of the app/site use the navigation drawer located at the left side of the screen
 <img src = "https://imgtr.ee/images/2023/06/13/Q4fY1.png" width="800" height="400">

 ## Employees Page - Homepage